JubothoRepositories/TechnicalTest/ReadMe.md

 Hello,

-This is Svetoslav Mitov and those are my implementation notes.
+This is Svetoslav Mitov and here are my implementation notes.
 I will start with some pictures, and then the dev notes.

 ## Used technologies, frameworks, etc